Connecticut College Collection Development Policy

 Shain Library is classified as a small selective depository for federal government documents and complies with all federal regulations governing this status.
 The library receives 7 percent of the documents available to depository libraries.
 It also collects Connecticut state documents.
 More than 95 percent of these documents that the library receives are now available electronically.
 The library maintains a guide (http://conncoll.libguides.com/govdocs) to help users access these materials.

-Primary responsibility for the acquisition and/or cancellation of software for campus use rests with the IT Procurement and Asset Manager, a member of Information Services’ Enterprise & Technical Systems Team.
+Primary responsibility for the acquisition and/or cancellation of academic software for campus use rests with the IT Procurement and Asset Manager, a member of Information Services’ Enterprise & Technical Systems Team.
 In addition, many software decisions are made in conjunction with instructional technologists from the Research Support & Curricular Technology Team.
-The IT Procurement and Asset Manager is included in conversations with I.S. committee faculty members about acquiring or cancelling major resources on an annual basis.

 At present, the library does not routinely acquire data sets, although such materials deemed useful to research and teaching at the College may be collected as part of a request to add born-digital materials (see above section on “Born-Digital Materials”).
-As of fall 2018, the library maintains subscriptions to two data providers, Data Planet and the Inter-university Consortium for Political and Social Research (ICPSR).
+As of fall 2018, the library maintains subscriptions to several data providers.

 Shain Library collects maps through items received through the U.S. Government depository system and through a subscription to National Geographic magazine.
-The library holds a variety of atlases and gazetteers in the Reference Collections; new works of significance in these areas may be added through the monographic processes described above.
+The library holds some atlases and gazetteers in the Reference Collections; new works of significance in these areas can be added through the monographic processes described above.

 J. Special Collections & Archives